Observation of a phononic quadrupole topological insulator

-A non-vanishing dipole moment ${\bf p}=\langle \Psi|{\bf r}|\Psi \rangle$ in an insulator\cite{King-Smith93, Taherinejad14} does not lead to any charge accumulation in the bulk.
+A non-vanishing dipole moment ${\bf p}=\langle \Psi|{\bf r}|\Psi \rangle$ in an insulator does not lead to any charge accumulation in the bulk.
 However, it manifests itself through uncompensated surface charges and hence induces potentially interesting surface physics, see Fig.~\ref{fig:setup}a.
-The dipole moment ${\bf p}$ is expressible through Berry's phase,\cite{King-Smith93,Berry84} which in turn can lead to its quantization.\cite{Klitzing80,Thouless82,Kane05a,Bernevig06a,Fu06,Moore07,Konig07,Qi08,Hsieh08,Chiu16,Xu15} All observed topological insulators fit into this framework of quantized dipole moments,\cite{Thouless82} or mathematical generalizations thereof.\cite{Qi08} Whether higher order moments of the electronic charge distribution, such as the quadrupole moment, can lead to distinctly new topological phases of matter remained unclear.
+The dipole moment ${\bf p}$ is expressible through Berry's phase,\cite{King-Smith93,Berry84} which in turn can lead to its quantization.\cite{Thouless82,Kane05a,Bernevig06a,Fu06,Moore07,Qi08} All observed topological insulators fit into this framework of quantized dipole moments,\cite{Thouless82} or mathematical generalizations thereof.\cite{Qi08} Moreover, for neutral systems, the abstract quantity ${\bf p}$ loses its electromagnetic content.
+However, it can equally well be used to predict band-structure effects such as stable surface modes.
+Whether higher order moments, such as the quadrupole, can lead to distinctly new topological phases of matter remained unclear. \ifpreprint \else